 If you are unable to pay your taxes in full, the options for payment that you may be eligible for include the following:

-You can apply to pay off your tax debt by monthly installments.
+You can apply to pay off your back taxes by monthly installments.
 You may be approved for a payment plan if the following are true:

 You are not eligible for an installment agreement if you are already subject to an Earnings Withholding Order for Taxes.

-If you don’t have the income or assets to pay your tax debts, and you are unlikely to in the foreseeable future, you may be a candidate for an offer in compromise (OIC).
+If you don’t have the income or assets to pay your back taxes, and you are unlikely to in the foreseeable future, you may be a candidate for an offer in compromise (OIC).
 An OIC allows you to pay less than the amount you owe in back taxes.